-Further, the commission has determined that promulgation and enforcement of these rules would be neither a statutory nor a constitutional taking of private real property.
-Specifically, there are no burdens imposed on private real property under the rule because the rules neither relate to, nor have any impact on, the use or enjoyment of private real property, and there would be no reduction in property value as a result of these rules.
-The rules require compliance with the actions required by public water system when unplanned conditions result in a system outage or issuance of advisories or boil water notices; compliance regarding submission by an affected utility to the commission of its emergency preparedness plan, which is meant to ensure public health and safety; and state law requires that connection equivalency values be established for each retail meter size used to serve a recreational vehicle park.
-Therefore, the rules would not constitute a taking under Texas Government Code, Chapter §2007.
+Further, the commission has determined that promulgation and enforcement of these rules will be neither a statutory nor a constitutional taking of private real property.
+Specifically, there are no burdens imposed on private real property under the rule because the rules neither relate to, nor have any impact on, the use or enjoyment of private real property, and there will be no reduction in property value as a result of these rules.
+The rules require compliance with the actions required by nonindustrial public water systems when unplanned conditions result in a system outage or issuance of drinking water advisories or boil water notices; compliance regarding submission by an affected utility to the commission of its emergency preparedness plan, which is meant to ensure public health and safety; and state law requires that connection equivalency values be established for each retail meter size used to serve a recreational vehicle park.
+Therefore, the rules will not constitute a taking under Texas Government Code, Chapter